Nyphet/Spicy-and-Better/README.md

 There are also some new biomes, mobs and foods.
 The hope is to create an overall new feeling to the Minecraft world, without radically changing it (and hopefully keep up with new versions).

+## License and right of use
+Feel free to use this modpack for any video or to host a server, just be sure to give credit and possibly link [here](https://github.com/Nyphet/Spicy-and-Better#readme) to credit also the mods.
+This modpack is published under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).

+## Issues
+For any issue please refer to the [issues tab](https://github.com/Nyphet/Spicy-and-Better/issues).

 ## Tips
+### Tips refer to an older version, changes will arrive soon!
 - When creating a Nether portal, be sure to place 4 crying obsidian blocks in a 15 block radius to prevent the Nether to corrupt the Overworld!
 - Keep the sounds on!
 - Don't worry about collecting all the sapling and planting them, new trees will grow automatically if you leave them on the ground!